Imagimob/AFarCloud/README.md

 The following external libraries are required for compiling the firmware:
 - [AXP202X](https://github.com/Imagimob/AXP202X_Library) : Library for controlling the programmable power supply on the V2 TTGO T-beam board.
 This is the standard library, forked for convenience.
 - [BMI160](https://github.com/Imagimob/BMI160-Arduino) : Library for reading data from the BMI160 acceleremoter/Gyroscope.
 This is the standard library, forked for convenience.
 - [BME280-I2C-ESP32](https://github.com/Imagimob/BME280-I2C-ESP32) : only required if using the BME280.
 The version hosted on Imagimob's github repository is customized for this project and backwards compatible with the original library --- but the original version won't work in this project.
-Note that you will also need to uninstall the official Adafruit BME280 if you have it as it will cause conflict with this one.
+Note that you will also need to uninstall the official Adafruit BME280 if you have it as it will cause conflicts with this one.

 All these dependencies should be cloned into your `~/Documents/Arduino/libraries/` folder.